1995 Indianapolis 500: Second half

 On lap 124, Andre Ribeiro stalled on the track with an electrical problem.
-By that time, Jacques Villeneuve had gotten his lap back, and was now on the lead lap in 12th place.
+By that time, Jacques Villeneuve had gotten his second lap back, and was now on the lead lap in 12th place.
 Villeneuve caught another break when Paul Tracy slowed on the backstretch with electrical problems, bringing out another caution.

 Maurício Gugelmin led the most laps (59) but did not manage to lead again after lap 138.
 The leaders were now Jimmy Vasser, Scott Pruett, and Scott Goodyear.
 Jacques Villeneuve was now up to 6th place.
 After Vasser pitted while leading on lap 157, Villeneuve retook the lead for the first time since his penalty.

 On lap 162, Davy Jones crashed in turn 2 as Villeneuve was preparing to pit.
 The race restarted on lap 169.
 Vasser led following pit stops by most of the drivers during the caution.
 A lap later, Scott Pruett passed him going down the backstretch for the lead.
-Vasser got high and hit the outside wall in the north chute.
+Vasser got high and hit the outside wall in the north chute, leading Vasser to give Pruett a hand gesture under the caution.
 Pruett held point until shortly after the restart on lap 176 when Goodyear passed him.

 By this stage of the race, the winds began to gust over 30 mph.
 On lap 184, with Goodyear still in front by almost a second, Pruett got high in turn 2 and bounced off the outside wall.
 Pruett's car spun across the backstretch, got airborne and backed into the catchfence, demolishing the rear end.